-Data will be available for download in a number of different file formats:
+Data are available for download in a number of different file formats:

 ArcGIS software is one of the more popular software packages used in the GIS community.
 Climate model data are most often available as NetCDF files, however these files are not a commonly used GIS format.
 Here we provide instructions on importation of NetCDF files into ArcGIS software so the files can be manipulated and explored by GIS users.